Background pattern

 Consult your doctor or pharmacist before using a medicine.

-Driving and operating machines
+Driving and using machines

-Individual responses to medication can vary.
+Individual responses to the medicine may vary.

 This medicine contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-3. How to Take Enalapril Durban 5 mg Tablets
+3. How to take Enalapril Durban 5 mg tablets

-Follow exactly the administration instructions for Enalapril Durban 5 mg tablets as indicated by your doctor.
+Follow the administration instructions for Enalapril Durban 5 mg tablets exactly as indicated by your doctor.
 Consult your doctor or pharmacist if you have any doubts.

-Remember to take your medication.
+Remember to take your medicine.

 Hypertension

 For most patients, the recommended initial dose is usually 5 to 20 mg once a day.
-Some patients may require a lower initial dose.
+Some patients may need a lower initial dose.
 The usual long-term dose is 20 mg once a day.

-Heart Failure
+Heart failure

 The recommended initial dose is usually 2.5 mg once a day.
-Your doctor will gradually increase the dose until the appropriate dose is reached for your case.
+Your doctor will gradually increase the dose until the appropriate dose is reached in your case.
 The usual long-term dose is 20 mg per day in one or two doses.

-Tablets can be divided into equal parts.
+The tablets can be divided into equal parts.

 If you take more Enalapril Durban than you should